Skip to content

 message_stream_settings

-Step 1: Create an MQTT Stream
+Step 1: Create a Named Stream

 2. Click Create Stream on the page, or click Create in the upper-right corner.